-For z3 games, the statusline is always the same as for the standard library, as the statusline in z3 is controlled by the interpreter and not the library.
-For z5 and z8 games, PunyInform's statusline differs from the standard library: The statusline is printed using a lot fewer instructions, making it render noticably faster on slow machines.
-When the statusline is updated (typically once per turn), the new contents are printed over the existing contents.
-The standard library prints spaces over the old contents first, making the statusline appear to blink on slow machines.
-The statusline adapts to different screen widths, selecting one of five different layouts to, in addition to the room name, show score and moves, only score or nothing.
-The game can remove the score from the statusline by defining OPTIONAL_SL_NO_SCORE.
-Also, this happens automatically if the game defines NO_SCORE.
-The game can remove the number of moves from the statusline by defining OPTIONAL_SL_NO_MOVES.
+For z3 games, the layout of the statusline is controlled by the interpreter and not the library.
+You can only choose between displaying time or score.
+For z5 and z8 games, PunyInform has its own implementation of the statusline, and it differs a bit from the standard library's implementation:

+- The statusline is printed using a lot fewer instructions, making it render noticably faster on slow machines. - When the statusline is updated (typically once per turn), the new contents are printed over the existing contents.
+The standard library prints spaces over the old contents first, making the statusline appear to blink on slow machines. - The statusline adapts to different screen widths by selecting one of five different layouts to, in addition to the room name, show score and moves, only score or nothing. - The game can remove the score from the statusline by defining OPTIONAL_SL_NO_SCORE.
+Also, this happens automatically if the game defines NO_SCORE. - The game can remove the number of moves from the statusline by defining OPTIONAL_SL_NO_MOVES.